 In ApiOmat, we have to create modules that contain the meta-data to store our information.
 These modules can be reused in multiple applications and also give developers the opportunity to write business logic in Java.
 To create a new module, click on "New Module".
 Give the module a name.
 In this tutorial we will call ours MMWApp.
-Here you can also write a description, upload an icon and publish it to make it accessible to other ApiOmat users.
+Here you can write a description, upload an icon and publish it to make it accessible to other ApiOmat users.

 Defining the classes

 Now we have to define our meta-models, and we do so in the "Class Editor" tab.
-Once you're at that class editor, click on "New Class".
+Once you're at the class editor, click on "New Class".
 In the first field, we have to decide which module we want to add our class to.
 Select MMWApp and then set the class name to Machine.
 Repeat the process for AssemblyLine and Summary.

 Adding attributes to a class

 Now that we have our classes, we have to give them attributes so that we can save information about the machines, assembly lines and the summaries.
 We'll start by navigating to the Machine class by clicking on Machine on the left-hand menu under MMWApp.
 Scroll down to the Attributes section and type machineId into the new attribute field.
-Next we have to define the type of data this attribute will be.
-Since the machineIds will contain text containing the name of the machine, we will select STRING.
+Next we have to define the type of data that this attribute will be.
+Since the machineIds will contain text including the name of the machine, we will select STRING.
 Once we've given the attribute a name and selected the data type, click on the red plus button to add it.